jahed/node-terraform/README.md

 A wrapper which downloads and runs [Terraform](https://www.terraform.io/) locally via [Yarn](https://yarnpkg.com/en/) or [NPM](https://www.npmjs.com/).

+Use this package to decouple your project's Terraform version from your global environment.

 ## Installation

 Install the right version for your project.